Pronouns do not work that way in Japanese

 I often see people say that the characters use they/them, and... that's not correct, on two counts.

 First: they're characters, not real people.
 We use pronouns to refer to them, but they do not have agency and cannot "use" any pronouns.
 There is no objective truth to reach for.
-You can only point to how various human people talking about the characters refer to them.
+You can only point to how real people talk about the fictional characters.

 So why 'he'?